yyu130/SeniorCharge/README.md

 ## License

 The website is built with Laravel - PHP web framework.
 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## Infrastructure/Security

- - [Hostinger](https://www.hostinger.com/) for Web Hosting - It is paid monthly, the current expire date is 12th-June-2020.
-It also provides SSL Certificate for [Sr.Charge](https://seniorcharge.me), which will not be expired if the hosting is paid uninterrupted.
- - [ZeroSSL](https://zerossl.com/) for Free SSL Certificate - This website is used to apply SSL Certificates for two subdomains ([iteration 1](https://iteration1.seniorcharge.me) and [iteration 2](https://iteration2.seniorcharge.me)).
-The expired date is 18th-August-2020 and 17th-August-2020 respectively.